2021 - ongoing

 The project is financed from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 891671 awarded to Marco Mina (MSCA-IF-2019) and coordinated by Eurac Research in Bolzano/Bozen, South Tyrol, Italy.

-- Erich Tasser Eurac Research, Italy and University of Innsbruck, Austria
+- Erich Tasser Eurac Research, Innsbruck University, Austria Vice project manager

-- Katharina Albrich TUM, Germany & Luke, Finland
+- Katharina Albrich Natural Resource Institute Finland (Luke)

 Also in cooperation with the Forest Planning Office of the Autonomous Province of South Tyrol